 And of course, you can´t work all the time – hire a boat or a kayak, and explore this wonderful place from the sea, you might go to the neighboring island and if you se some dolphins – just dive in:-).

-That´s all for now, so yes, Hans-Jacob and I fell in love with Korcula as we did with the Seychelles; the people, all cool, friendly and relaxed, the lovely food, the ambiance, the scenery and the wonderful temperature both day and night.
+That´s all for now, so yes, my ex and I fell in love with Korcula as we did with the Seychelles; the people, all cool, friendly and relaxed, the lovely food, the ambiance, the scenery and the wonderful temperature both day and night.
 Of course, vi visited Dubrovnic also, and it is also magic.
 You will find some pictures here🙂

 And guess what?
 We have 1,5 weeks left of summer holidays, so to night we return to Korcula, this time with the kids.
 Love to love it:-)